 Senator Bail Organa

 Served in the Galactic Senate as the Senator of the Alderaan and now serving in the Imperial Senate after the founding of the Galactic Empire.
 He has earned a reputation for speaking out against the Emperor and his policies.
 He is Princess Leia Organa's adoptive father and a friend of Jedi Masters Obi-Wan Kenobi, Yoda, and Rahm Kota.

-"It is settled then.
+- Rousing Speech: Delivers quite a good one as the Rebel Alliance assembles for the first time.
+Vader kind of steps on it, though."It is settled then.
 My wealth will fund the Rebellion, while Garm provides our fleet, and Mon Mothma our soldiers.
 And with you leading us, we have the power of the Force on our side.
 Therefore let this be an official declaration of rebellion!
 Today, we all vow to change the galaxy, and one day the galaxy will indeed be free!"

 A Mandalorian warrior and bounty hunter who is a clone of the famed Jango Fett but was raised by Jango as his son.
 When Jango was killed by the Jedi Mace Windu in battle, Boba took up his father's mantel despite his youth.
 Years later, he is regularly employed by Darth Vader and the Empire to track down particularly tricky targets and bring them in alive.

 - Badass Normal: No Force powers, yet he's a match for any Jedi.

 - Bounty Hunter: One of the most well-known examples.

 - Brutal Honesty: He doesn't bother pretending that the stormtroopers he needs to hunt down Starkiller have any chance of surviving.
 Fortunately, Vader values the lives of his troops about as much as other people value pocket lint.